OWASP/Top10/2017/en/0xa8-insecure-deserialization.md

 ## How To Prevent

-The only safe architectural pattern is to not accept serialized objects from untrusted sources or to use serialization mediums that only permit primitive data types.
+The only safe architectural pattern is not to accept serialized objects from untrusted sources or to use serialization mediums that only permit primitive data types.

-If that is not possible:
+If thaIf that is not possible, consider one of more of the following:

-* Implement integrity checks such as digital signatures on any serialized objects to prevent hostile object creation or data tampering.
+* Implementing integrity checks such as digital signatures on any serialized objects to prevent hostile object creation or data tampering.
-* Enforce strict type constraints during deserialization before object creation as your code typically expects a definable set of classes.
+* Enforcing strict type constraints during deserialization before object creation as your code typically expects a definable set of classes.
 Bypasses to this technique have been demonstrated so reliance solely on this is not advisable.
-* Isolate and run code that deserializes in low privilege environments when possible.
+* Isolating and running code that deserializes in low privilege environments when possible.
 * Log deserialization exceptions and failures, such as where the incoming type is not the expected type, or the deserialization throws exceptions.
-* Restrict or monitor incoming and outgoing network connectivity from containers or servers that deserialize.
+* Restricting or monitoring incoming and outgoing network connectivity from containers or servers that deserialize.
-* Monitor deserialization, alerting if a user deserializes constantly.
+* Monitoring deserialization, alerting if a user deserializes constantly.

 ## Example Attack Scenarios